iamk1ruu/Chess/README.md

 ![Sample Screenshot](about/sample_screenshot.png)
 ![](about/currentprogress.png)

-This project is a full-featured chess game built in Java using JavaFX.
+This project will be a full-featured chess game built in Java using JavaFX.
 It will include:

 - A complete chess engine with all standard rules
-- Multiple player types: Human, AI (easy via LLM, hard via trained ML), and Online
+- Multiple player types: Human, AI (easy via Stockfish Low Thinking Time and Depth mode, hard via Stockfish Higher Thinking Time and Depth mode), and Online
 - Firebase for online multiplayer and matchmaking
-- A modern JavaFX UI with optional 3D board rendering
+- A modern JavaFX UI

----

-## 📊 Tools & Libraries

-- JavaFX (UI and 3D rendering)
-- Firebase Realtime Database (Online multiplayer)
-- OpenAI API or LLM backend (easy-mode AI)
-- TensorFlow Lite / ONNX (hard-mode AI model)
-- Gson / Jackson (JSON serialization)

----

-## 📈 Future Improvements
-- Import/export PGN/FEN files